-As described in Note 1, the financial statements present only WDCB-FM Radio Station and do not purport to and do not, present fairly the financial position of College of DuPage - Community College District 502 and its changes in financial position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1, the financial statements of the Radio Station are intended to present the financial position, the changes in financial position, and, where applicable, cash flows of only that portion of the business-type activities, of the College of DuPage - Community College District 502 that is attributable to the transactions of the Radio Station.
+They do not purport to, and do not, present fairly the financial position of the College of DuPage - Community College District 502 as of and for the years ended June 30, 2022 and 2021, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinions are not modified with respect to this matter.